ThePetriGroup/Petri/PROTOCOL.md

   The `z` is immediately followed by two floats, `x` encoding the maximum distance the user can see along the x axis, and similarly `y` for the y axis.
+- `c` – *Center* (binary): This message contains the current center of the view zone of the client.
+Transferred each time it changes.

+  The data part consists of a two-float coordinate pair `x` and `y` containing the datum to transfer.
 - `n` – *(Client-side) nick* (text): This informs the server about the nick-name the client has chosen.
 Nick-names can be changed at any time, and other clients should be promptly informed of these changes.